 Details: For new clients, an Extended Get-to-Know-You orients us to your goals and gives you a chance to reflect on past successes and challenges one-on-one.
 Then each month, we have an Individual Workshopping/Planning session tailored to your goals, usually focused on crafting a personalized next step for your writing.
 In-Depth Feedback offers thoughtful suggestions for a chunk of your reading/planning/drafting/revising each month, and Holistic, Detailed Encouragement of your work by email provides detailed, genuine affirmation and care based on a holistic sense of your work recently.
 These monthly interactions build on each other and help keep you accountable.
 Your first Equity Workshop is also included free (see below) to assist your long-term academic research writing habits.

 Description: Learn, discuss, and apply a new way of building equity right into research writing.
 In stand-alone Equity Workshops, we recognize that ethical research writing goes far beyond honestly presenting data and citing your sources, but that for many academics it’s also hard to find time to seek out, evaluate, absorb, and apply new suggestions.
 Equity Workshops scaffold this process by assembling challenging material, condensing it, and offering concrete strategies for changing our intellectual habits.
+Workshops are discussion-based, with workshop notes available for participants to make use of afterward.

 Details: Held monthly for 90 minutes: